Pt 30-33: The Mexico-LeBarons:

 Another partial acceptance of the blame came when Grandmother told me, with tears in her eyes: “I feel so very bad because I believe part of the reason my children had mental problems was I neglected them so much all them years I was away for days at a time teachin’ piano lessons in the Mormon colonies to help support our family … to help keep the wolves away.”

-The third incident I recall, wherein Mother admitted any iota of responsibility for the family’s mental illness, was in the following:
+The third incident I recall, wherein Mother admitted any iota of responsibility for the family’s mental illness, was this following story:

 When I was in my pre-adolescence, in an effort to teach me to obey her and to also never take medicine without her permission, she told me her sister Lucinda’s first mental breakdown happened after she went into the medicine cabinet and secretly took a bunch of pills in an effort to start her period … because she feared she was pregnant and was trying to hide it from her parents.